PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-We put square brackets `[]` next to the variables name to show that it is an "array" variable.
+When making a variable that holds onto an array we put square brackets `[]` next to the variables name to show that it is an "array" variable.

 We then "fill" the array by putting curly brackets `{}` around all the items, and we separate each item using a comma `,`.

-Our integers variable is an address to the first item in the array.
-You should think of addresses as being a ***number to a specific byte***.
-A "byte" is 8 bits (a `0` or `1`).
+Any variable is really an address to the first byte of the `0`s and `1`s (A "byte" is 8 bits (a bit is a single `0` or `1`)).
+You should think of addresses as being a ***number to a specific byte*** in memory.

+You can visualize addresses and bytes like this.

 ![memory continous linear](/Assets/memory_continuous_linear.png)

-Although we often represent memory as a grid since that is more space efficient.
+Although we often represent memory as a grid since that helps it is more space efficient in your computer (and helps it fit on the page).

 ![memory grid](/Assets/memory_grid.png)